cloudflare/terraform-provider-cloudflare/docs/resources/ruleset.md

 - `period` (Number) The period of time to consider (in seconds) when evaluating the request rate.
 - `requests_per_period` (Number) The number of requests over the period of time that will trigger the Rate Limiting rule.
 - `requests_to_origin` (Boolean) Whether to include requests to origin within the Rate Limiting count.
 - `score_per_period` (Number) The maximum aggregate score over the period of time that will trigger Rate Limiting rule.
-When this value is exceeded, the rule action will execute.
 - `score_response_header_name` (String) Name of HTTP header in the response, set by the origin server, with the score for the current request.
-The score corresponds to the complexity (or cost) of serving the current request.
-The score value must be between 1 and 500.

 ## Import